rust-lang/book/second-edition/src/ch03-05-control-flow.md

 When this program executes, it checks each `if` expression in turn and executes the first body for which the condition holds true.
 Note that even though 6 is divisible by 2, we don’t see the output `number is divisible by 2`, nor do we see the `number is not divisible by 4, 3, or 2` text from the `else` block.
-The reason is that Rust will only execute the block for the first true condition, and once it finds one, it won’t even check the rest.
+That’s because Rust only executes the block for the first true condition, and once it finds one, it doesn’t even check the rest.

 Using too many `else if` expressions can clutter your code, so if you have more than one, you might want to refactor your code.
 Chapter 6 describes a powerful Rust branching construct called `match` for these cases.

-#### Using `if` in a `let` statement
+#### Using `if` in a `let` Statement

-Because `if` is an expression, we can use it on the right side of a `let` statement, for instance in Listing 3-2:
+Because `if` is an expression, we can use it on the right side of a `let` statement, as in Listing 3-2:

 <span class="filename">Filename: src/main.rs</span>